Texas Attorney General: Religious private schools can open in the fall regardless of local health orders

 Texas Attorney General Paxton says those local orders are inconsistent with Governor Greg Abbott’s executive orders, making them invalid for private schools.

-Covenant Community Schools in Round Rock (located in Williamson County) is closely monitoring local and state health orders, but school leaders say they will start in-person classes on August 26, with an option to join remotely.
-Currently, the city of Round Rock and Williamson County have not issued any directives about in-person learning for schools.
+Covenant Community Schools in Round Rock is closely monitoring local and state health orders, but school leaders say they will start in-person classes on August 26, with an option to join remotely.
+Currently, the City of Round Rock and Williamson County have not issued any directives about in-person learning for schools.

 “Fall instruction is pretty much as normal.
 We do a blend of person to person learning.
 Individualized instruction is paramount especially in the lower grades,” said William Wright, head of schools at Covenant Community Schools.